-- Hold a bachelor's degree from an approved institution with a grade point average of at least 3.0 on the course work attempted.
-[Individuals with a 2.7 undergraduate grade point average, or 3.0 on the last 60 hours, may be admitted on a conditional status.] - Complete a Graduate School application online which includes official transcripts, and GRE scores (less than five years old with verbal, quantitative, and writing component subscores) - Upload the following supplemental materials to the Graduate School application: - o Current resume - o Personal statement - Submit all admissions materials no later than the March 1 deadline - Participate in an interview with faculty (if invited)
+• Hold a master's degree from an approved institution with a grade point average of at least 3.0 on the course work attempted.
+[Individuals with a 2.7 undergraduate grade point average, or 3.0 on the last 60 hours, may be admitted on a conditional status.]

+• Complete a Graduate School application online which includes official transcripts • Upload the following supplemental materials to the Graduate School application: 0 Current resume